James Cantor: Public engagement

 Cantor maintains a blog about sex research issues, Sexology Today.
 He has been quoted in the media about several high-profile cases of unusual sexual behavior.
 Such cases have included politician Anthony Weiner, entertainers Bill Cosby and Mark Salling, former Subway spokesperson Jared Fogle, and incel attacker Alek Minassian.
 Cantor delivered the keynote address at the founding of the Netherlands Association for the Treatment of Sexual Abusers in 2015.

 In 2016, Cantor and his research were the subject of a documentary, I, Pedophile, which featured Cantor alongside interviews with male pedophiles.
-The program followed him to the Prevention Project Dunkelfeld in Berlin, the other only centre in the world conducting research into the neurological basis of pedophilia.
+The program followed him to the Prevention Project Dunkelfeld in Berlin, the only other center in the world conducting research into the neurological basis of pedophilia.
 In 2017, the program was nominated for but did not win the Academy of Canadian Cinema and Television award for best social/political documentary.

+Personal life

+Cantor is gay, and describes himself as politically liberal and as an atheist.